What is the Cyclical Ketogenic Diet (CKD)?

 - While research is limited, there are potential benefits and downsides to cyclical keto that differ from the standard version.

-But, how exactly does this strategy work?
+How exactly does this strategy work?
 And what foods can you eat when it’s time for a high-carb meal?
 Learn more about cyclical keto, including how it may assist your muscle-building efforts.

 What is the cyclical ketogenic diet?

-When you’re following the cyclical keto diet, you eat lots of quality fats and very few carbs (less than 50 grams of net carbs a day), five to six days of the week.
+When you’re following the cyclical keto diet, you eat large quantities of quality fats and very few carbs (less than 50 grams of net carbs a day), five to six days of the week.
 Then, you eat more carbs — roughly 150 grams — during what’s called a “carb refeed” day.

 Cyclical keto vs keto – what’s the difference?

-When your body can’t get glucose from carbs, your liver converts fatty acids from your diet into molecules called ketones, an alternative energy source.
+When your body can’t get glucose from carbohydrates, your liver converts fatty acids from your diet into molecules called ketones, an alternative energy source.
 Burning ketones instead of sugar can help with weight management and may reduce inflammation in the body.